 Picture yourself sitting at your desk on Monday morning scanning emails.
 The one from your boss is sandwiched between a get-rich-scheme from a Saudi Prince and someone claiming to offer cheap web hosting services.
 The title reads, “Sell Our Equipment.”

 Once you dig into the message you realize your dream has come true.
-The boss wants to junk the server room, but there’s a catch, don’t spend any money.
+The boss wants to junk the server room.
+However, there’s a catch.
+You aren’t supposed to spend any money.
 “PLAN OUR ATTACK,” the message closes.